Adjustments to changes in transportation of dangerous goods implemented on January 26

 What is the reason for changes to the carriage of some commercial goods?

+As an organization, we are committed to improvements that enhance service for our customers.
 We have been monitoring the carriage of dangerous commodities and determined that updating procedures will likely improve timely transportation.
-As an organization, we are committed to improvements that enhance service for our customers.

 What rules does Marine Atlantic follow when transporting dangerous goods?